-The art of tea drinking contributes to spreading traditional values and Vietnamese cultural identity.
+| The art of tea drinking contributes to spreading traditional values and Vietnamese cultural identity.
 (Photo created by AI) |

-This year's Wellington Multicultural Festival attracted 12 international cultural communities, including the Canada-Vietnam Cultural and Education Council (CVCEC) in collaboration with Song Hy Tra representing the Vietnamese community with a Dan Nguyet tea table and a tea art performance by artist Nguyen Ngoc Tuan.
+This year's Wellington Multicultural Festival attracted 12 international cultural communities, including the Canada-Vietnam Cultural and Education Council (CVCEC) in collaboration with Song Hy Tra representing the Vietnamese community, with a Dan Nguyet tea table and a tea art performance by artist Nguyen Ngoc Tuan.

 Artisan Nguyen Ngoc Tuan - Owner of Song Hy Tra brand - said that Vietnam is proud to be one of the cradles, the birthplace of tea trees in the world .
-Tea culture as well as tea trees have been closely associated with the lives of Vietnamese people for a long time and Mr. Tuan wishes to bring Vietnamese tea culture to the world to invite everyone to know about the culture with a long history and many beautiful features preserved to this day.
+Tea culture as well as tea trees have been associated with the lives of Vietnamese people for a long time and Mr. Tuan wishes to bring Vietnamese tea culture to the world to invite everyone to know about this culture with a long history and many beautiful features that are preserved to this day.

 Tea is a drink found in many countries, but Vietnamese people enjoy tea in a very unique way.
-The image of a tea cup in each house reflects the unique, simple way of drinking tea that has been passed down from ancient times to the present day and cannot be found in any other country.
+The image of tea cups in each house reflects the unique, simple way of drinking tea that has been passed down from ancient times to the present day and cannot be found in any other country.

 The traditional way of enjoying tea of Vietnamese people is simple and rustic.
 The cup of tea is shown as a bridge, connecting family affection, neighborly affection and furthermore, friendship between communities or countries.

-The cup of tea has truly become a bridge, helping Canadian friends or visitors attending the Wellington Multicultural Festival better understand the customs and practices of the Vietnamese people.
-Through the cup of tea, Vietnamese tea leaves will tell their own story, about the tea-growing lands, about the people who have devoted their whole lives to tea trees, and this story partly reflects the beauty of Vietnamese culture.
+The cup of tea has truly become a bridge, helping Canadian friends or visitors attending the Wellington Multicultural Festival understand more about Vietnamese customs and practices.
+Through the cup of tea, Vietnamese tea leaves will tell their own story, about the tea-growing lands, about the people who have devoted their whole lives to tea trees, and this story partly reflects the cultural beauty of the Vietnamese people.
 The aroma of tea leaves becomes an attractive invitation to visit Vietnam for international friends.

 Source: https://baoquocte.vn/nghe-thuat-thuong-tra-lan-toa-ban-sac-van-hoa-gia-tri-truyen-thong-viet-nam-321634.html